GSTT-CSC/hazen/CONTRIBUTING.md

 pip install .
 # and then running the relevant task, eg
 hazen snr tests/data/snr/GE
-# or a specific tasks/scripts can be run without installing the module
+# or specific tasks/scripts can be run without installing the module
-python hazenlib/__init__.py snr tests/data/snr/GE
+python hazenlib/hazen.py snr tests/data/snr/GE
 ```

 ---